 My doctor finally examined my vagina after I squirmed around a lot and struggled in her office.
 She referred me to a gynecologist and prescribed me some Ativan for the visit.
 I sat in a waiting room filled with pregnant women.
 I compared myself to these women, some of who were sitting with their two other children they had birthed years prior.
 I thought to myself: “they’re able to birth a third human out of their vaginal canal, and my vagina can’t even handle a dick.”

 In the gynecology office, a doctor finally came into the room, unashamedly getting to the point.
 “So you want to have sex?
 Penetrative sex?” she said as soon as she entered.
 I felt my cheeks getting hot and nodded.
 I had my second physical examination in that room.

 “It could be vulvodynia or vaginismus.
 Or a combination of both.
 Let’s get you all checked out completely.”

-I recounted some of my history and then remembered that episode of Tyra Banks talking about vaginas.
+I recounted some of my sexual histories and then remembered that episode of Tyra Banks talking about sex and vaginas.
 That woman on the show had said something about her mother telling her that sex was painful.
 Was it inherited?

 “My mother had a double uterus,” I heard myself telling the doctor.
 “And traumatizing birthing experiences.
 I couldn’t have that, could I?”

 “These things are typically not inherited,” she said.
-“But when it comes to vulvodynia and vaginismus, there’s not enough research to verify.”
+“But there's not enough research to verify when it comes to vulvodynia and vaginismus.”

 And that’s when I did one of the most uncomfortable things I never thought I’d do.
 I picked up my phone, and I called my mom.
 I had never considered to ever talk to my East Indian mother about sex.
 Or about my vagina, whatsoever.
 I was dreading having the conversation, but I needed answers.
 I needed to know what was going on with me.